Carmen Argote: Career

 Growing up in two countries created a mixed identity for Argote.
 Her art allowed her to incorporate her notions of home from Mexico into those of the United States by using reminders of her home in Guadalajara such as paintings, textiles and photographs.
 Her artwork combines the home and the immigrant experience through the use of personal objects.

 Work

 Argote's artwork often revolves around Los Angeles.
 Her art focuses on combining architecture with the personal and using her surroundings her to tell her story.
 She explains her immigrant experience and how those surroundings create a sense of belonging and a notion of home.
 She demonstrates her personal stories, and works with others to create a larger vision.

 Argote was commissioned to create public art for the Metro Expo Line Station at 17th and Colorado Avenue in Santa Monica.
 She uses materials that range from fiberglass to coffee pots or manta rays to produce photographs, sculptures and exhibits.
 Argote forms connections among our surroundings to expand beyond the individual to explore how we inhabit these spaces.
 These distinct landscapes create stories and narratives either from the past or present that can be felt through the body.
+Her work is featured in the collection of Pérez Art Museum Miami, Florida.